dgroomes/docker-playground/dockerfile/README.md

 # dockerfile

-An example project that builds a simple Docker image using a Dockerfile.
+Building Docker images with `Dockerfile` files and making sense of the image content.

+## Overview

+The goal of this project is to gain some familiarity with building Docker images and to understand the makeup of a Docker image: the layers, the metadata, etc. We explore these concepts by building build a Docker image that contains the interpreter for the popular and expressive JSON-wrangling programming language named [`jq`](https://jqlang.github.io/jq/manual/).

+This image can be considered a "base image" because it's a natural foundation to build other Docker images upon that need `jq` installed.
+The project goes on to extend this image, and explore the resulting image layers and metadata using familiar commandline tools like `tar`.

 ## Instructions

 Follow these instructions to build a Docker image and run it as a container.

-1. *Manually* download the `jq` program:
+1. *Manually* download the `jq` interpreter:
    * Go to the [jq Download page](https://stedolan.github.io/jq/download/) and download the latest Linux 64-bit binary
    * Create a directory named `tmp/`
    * Move the binary you downloaded into `tmp/` and name the binary simply `jq` (it was likely downloaded with the name `jq-linux64`).
 It should look like this: `tmp/jq`.
-2. Build the Docker image:
+2. Build the `docker-playground/jq` Docker image:
    * ```shell
-     ./build.sh
+     ./build-base-image.sh
      ```
+   * Study the contents of that script to understand what it does.
-3. Start a container using the image and pass it a JSON document with a special "message" field:
+3. Start a container using the image and pass it a `jq` expression:
     * ```shell
-     echo '{ "message": "hello" }' | docker run -i --rm jq-echo
+      echo '[1, 2, 3]' | docker run -i --rm docker-playground/jq '. | add'
       ```
-   * You should see a response from the container printed to the terminal!
-It should say:
+    * The container will respond with the following text printed to the terminal.
       ```text
-     hello! hello!! hello!!!
+      6
       ```
-4. Now, let's inspect the Docker image we built.
+4. Build the `docker-playground/jq-echo` Docker image:
    * ```shell
-     docker inspect jq-echo
+     DOCKER_BUILDKIT=1 docker build --file jq-echo.Dockerfile --tag docker-playground/jq-echo .
      ```
+   * This new image builds upon the `docker-playground/jq` image.
+In this relationship, the `docker-playground/jq` image
+     is considered the "base image".
+5. Start a container using the image and pass it a JSON document with a special "message" field:
+   * ```shell
+     echo '{ "message": "hello" }' | docker run -i --rm docker-playground/jq-echo
+     ```
+   * You should see an echoing response from the container printed to the terminal.
+     ```text
+     "hello! hello!! hello!!!"
+     ```
+6. Now, let's inspect the base Docker image we built.
+   * ```shell
+     docker inspect docker-playground/jq
+     ```
    * It will print low-level metadata about the image in JSON form.
    * ```json5
      [
        {
-         "Id": "sha256:9222b9a5f602bacf3cae7b0530608c417fdf669e2cc52fb23b991a4be5656dd5",
+         "Id": "sha256:8e63f23d8a52505175726d4e234567652e02906334e64d9d8a12ea741bf03448",
          "RepoTags": [
-           "jq-echo:latest"
+           "docker-playground/jq:latest"
          ],
          // ... omitted ...
        }
      ]
      ```
    * This command is essential for tasks like debugging the effect of your `Dockerfile` on the built image.
-5. Let's dig deeper and unpack the physical Docker image contents.
+7. Let's dig deeper and unpack the physical Docker image contents.
    * ```shell
-     mkdir -p tmp/jq-echo-extracted
+     mkdir -p tmp/jq-extracted
-     docker save --output tmp/jq-echo.tar jq-echo
+     docker save --output tmp/jq.tar docker-playground/jq
-     tar -C tmp/jq-echo-extracted -xf tmp/jq-echo.tar
+     tar -C tmp/jq-extracted -xf tmp/jq.tar
      ```
    * The Docker image was exported as a tar, and then we extracted its contents.
 Browse the contents and explore.
 You'll
      notice that there is a directory for each of the Docker image layers.
 These are the file system diffs represented
      as tar files (`layer.tar`).
 Extract the contents of these layers and continue exploring.
+Try repeating this process
+     for the `docker-playground/jq-echo` image too.

 ## Commentary